Extrapleural Pneumonectomy (EPP)

 The EPP surgery itself has several steps:

-5. Step 5: Doctors inspect the lung cavity for signs of cancer.
-If they see no more, they close the incision with sutures.
-A tube is placed in the chest cavity to allow fluid and blood buildup to drain out.
+- Step 5: Doctors inspect the lung cavity for signs of cancer.
+When they see no more, they close the incision with sutures.
+A tube is placed in the chest cavity to drain fluid and blood buildup.
 The drain is removed when it no longer produces fluid.

-The hospital will provide tips for coping with each of these symptoms, but patients should speak up if they have recovery concerns at any point.
+The hospital will provide tips for coping with these symptoms, but patients should speak up if they have recovery concerns at any point.

 EPP and Multimodal Treatment

 An EPP is most effective when it's combined with other mesothelioma treatments.
-When doctors use two or more treatments together it’s called multimodality therapy.
+Using two or more treatments simultaneously is called multimodality therapy.
 This approach has become a common practice in mesothelioma care.

 With intraoperative chemotherapy, a chemotherapy solution is applied to the surgical site immediately following EPP surgery.
-The goal is to destroy any microscopic mesothelioma cells that remain after the visible tumors and lining are removed.
+The goal is to destroy microscopic mesothelioma cells that remain after removing the visible tumors and lining.

 Extrapleural Pneumonectomy Recovery Times

-Patients must take their at-home care seriously, as it is an integral part of the recovery process.
-Patients are asked to shower daily, keep their incision clean, and support their recovery with nutritious meals and beverages.
-Pain should be expected, especially as activity levels increase over time, and patients will be prescribed medication for pain management.
+At-home care is an integral part of recovery.
+Patients are asked to shower daily, keep their incisions clean, and support their recovery with nutritious meals and beverages.
+Pain should be expected, especially as activity levels increase, and patients will be prescribed medication for pain management.

-Doctors will advise patients when they can return to each of their previous activities.
+Doctors will advise patients when they can return to their previous activities.

-Typically, EPP patients are unable to work or lift more than 10 pounds for a minimum of 4-6 weeks.
+Typically, EPP patients cannot work or lift more than 10 pounds for at least 4-6 weeks.
 Patients also shouldn’t drive until they stop taking pain medication.

 Additional time will be required for a patient to adjust to life with only one lung.
-Patients should not swim or participate in sports for at least 2 months and will need to ease back into those activities when they are finally ready.
+Patients should not swim or participate in sports for at least 2 months and must ease back into those activities when they are finally ready.

 In some cases, EPP surgery leads to immediate or long-term complications and risks, which can lengthen recovery time.
 It’s important that EPP patients are prepared to take the additional time to recover, if necessary, to prevent any potential EPP risks.